This post was updated on August 8th, 2017.

-On Wednesday the full House will debate HB 21.
+On Monday the House passed HB 21 and HB 30.
 Sponsored by House Public Education Committee Chairman Dan Huberty, HB 21 has many positive provisions and is a promising first step toward meaningful school finance reform.
 The legislation removes some outdated and inefficient elements from the school funding formula, adds funding for students with dyslexia, provides a slight increase for English language learners and expands the current career and technology funding to cover eighth grade and technology application courses.
+HB 30, which provides funding in connection with HB 21, increases the basic, per-student funding level for schools.
+Both of these bills are a great first step in updating our badly outdated school finance system.

 To Keep Pace with Inflation, the Legislature Must Invest an Additional $2.7 Billion this Biennium